Affiliate Faculty

 17th-century convent music; sacred eroticism; performed embodiment; the experience of the listener; sexuality, race, and politics in US American music of the 1960s and 1970s

-Tania Lizarazo, Assistant Professor, Modern Languages, Literature, and Intercultural Communication
+Tania Lizarazo, Associate Professor, Modern Languages, Literature, and Intercultural Communication

 Latin American cultural studies, transnational and social movements, women of color feminisms, community-based research